Pattern Discovery in Colored Strings: A pattern discovery algorithm for colored strings using the suffix tree

-In the example, we would now output, for color $y$ and $d=3$, the left-minimal substrings {\tt ca,ab,bac}.
 However, we are interested in substrings which are both left- {\em and} right-minimal.
-For right-minimality, Obs.~\ref{obs:1} part (3) tells us that we need to check whether the string without the last character is $(y,d+1)$-unique.
+While left-minimality can be identified by checking the parent of a node $u$, for right-minimality, Observation~\ref{obs:1} part (3) tells us that we need to check whether the string without the last character is $(y,d+1)$-unique.
 In ${\cal T}$, this translates to checking the suffix link of the locus of the left-minimal substring $\leftmin(u)$.